legacysurvey/legacysurvey/pages/dr8/files.rst

 A file of random points in bricks that lie `outside` of the DR8 footprint.
 The columns in this file are greatly simplified compared to the other random catalogs as the main utility of this file is to use ``RA`` and ``DEC`` to determine ratios of areas inside and outside of the footprint.
-As with the other random catalogs, points were generated at a density of 5,000 per square degree.
+As with the other random catalogs, points were generated at a density of 5,000 per square degree and the order of the points within the file is also random.
 Contains the following columns:

 ==================== ======== ======================================================
 Column               Type     Description